MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 ### Kiosk mode behavior changes for handling of failures

-Upon encountering failures in applying kiosk mode, the following behavior appears:
+When encountering failures in applying kiosk mode, the following behavior appears:

 - Prior to Windows Holographic, version 20H2 - HoloLens will show all applications in the Start menu.
-- Windows Holographic, version 20H2 - if a device has a kiosk configuration which is a combination of both global assigned access and AAD group member assigned access, if determining AAD group membership fails, the user will see “nothing shown in start” menu.
+- Windows Holographic, version 20H2 - if a device has a kiosk configuration, which is a combination of both global assigned access and AAD group member assigned access, if determining AAD group membership fails, the user will see “nothing shown in start” menu.

 ![Image of what Kiosk mode now looks when it fails.](images/hololens-kiosk-failure-behavior.png )

 - Starting with [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), Kiosk mode looks for Global Assigned Access before showing an empty start menu.
-The kiosk experience will fallback to a global kiosk configuration (if present) in case of failures during AAD group kiosk mode.
+The kiosk experience will fall back to a global kiosk configuration (if present) if there are failures during AAD group kiosk mode.

 ### Cache Azure AD Group membership for offline Kiosk